-Note: Alternatively, you could use a site like JSBin or Thimble to do your assessment.
+Alternatively, you could use a site like JSBin or Glitch to do your assessment.
 You could paste the HTML and fill in the CSS into one of these online editors, and use this URL to point the

 <img> element to the image file.
 If the online editor you are using doesn't have a separate CSS panel, feel free to put it in a